 A question that is asked by many homeowners and business owners all over the world and increasingly more here in South Africa.
 Is roofing insulation effective?
-The very short answer to the question is “yes”
+The concise answer to the question is “yes.”

 But How Does Roofing Insulation Work?